 The book also serves as a text and reference for students working on a CO-FOSS project, clients participating in the project, and professional developers providing outside support for the completed project.

-The book is available in hardcopy and various ebook formats from CRC Press (the publisher), Amazon, Routledge, and various other booksellers worldwide.
+The book is available in hardcopy and ebook format from CRC Press (the publisher), Amazon, Routledge, and various other booksellers worldwide.
 A detailed preview of the book, including its Preface, Table of Contents, and Chapter 1, can be freely downloaded here.

 All the teaching resources referenced in that book — course syllabi, weekly assignments, design documents, code bases, databases, and installation instructions — for the following CO-FOSS projects can be freely downloaded from this Web site:

 These projects were completed by different student teams at Bowdoin and Whitman Colleges in 2012, 2013, and 2015.